addrian-77/cleo-autofish-LV-SF/README.md

                     var_enteredStore = 0
                     wait 20000 // Wait 15 more seconds in order not to spam the animation, we won't be back this quick anyway end

+                // LS
+                if and
+                var_posX > 350.0
+                var_posX < 409.0
+                var_posY > -2089.0
+                var_posY < -2082.0 // min x, max x, min y, max y bounradies
+                then
+                    0209: var_delay = random_int_in_ranges var_mindelay var_maxdelay
+                    wait var_delay // Wait based on the delay set say "/fish" // Execute the /fish command var_enteredStore = 0
+                    wait 20000 // Wait 15 more seconds in order not to spam the animation, we won't be back this quick anyway end

                 // Check if the player entered the store area, to cancel the animation
                 // Only for LV